IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/differentiated_tissue.md

 ## Changelog for differentiated_tissue.json

-### Minor changes since version 1
+### Minor changes since schema version 1

-* Renamed the original profile named organoid to differentiated_tissue.
-* Added differentiated_from property
-* Converted previously submittable property *sex* into calculated
-* differentiated_tissue has aliases mixin and submitted mixin removed, but still has properties for aliases and submitted due to change of basic_item mixin.
-The actual properties have not changed.
-* organism property renamed to taxa
+* organoid.json has been renamed to differentiated_tissue.json
-* Added *differentiation_treatments* property.
+* properties *differentiated_from* and *differentiation_treatments* have been added
+* property *sex* has been converted into a calculated property and is no longer submittable